 When is Gangotri Temple Open?

 Gangotri temple opens on a set day every year.
 This falls on Akshaya Tritiya (an auspicious day in the Hindu calendar), in the last week of April or first week of May.
-In 2018, Gangotri will open on April 18.
-The occasion features a traditional procession of the Goddess Ganga back from her winter home at Mukhyamath temple in Mukhba village, 20 kilometers downstream.
+In 2020, Gangotri will open on April 26.
+The occasion features a traditional procession of the Goddess Ganga back from her winter home at Mukhyamath temple in Mukhba village, 20 kilometers (12 miles) downstream.
 The temple closes on Diwali every year, and the Goddess returned to Mukhyamath temple.

 How Can Gangotri Temple be Reached?